Whether it’s arranging a bedroom closet in Europe, or figuring out

 I like to add shredded cabbage to my tacos to give a contrast of textures

-and to temper the heat of the sauce a bit.
+sauce a bit.
 The shrimp is served in

-warmed flour tortillas; but, if you want to cut down on carbs, you can
+warmed flour tortillas; but, if you want to cut down on carbs, you

 serve them in lettuce leaves instead.